leGuest/lessons/css/2014-09-14-css-block-and-external-style.markdown

 This might be boring to repeat each time the same CSS property.

-You can regroupt this CSS property by instructions, like this:
+You can regroup these CSS property by instructions, like this:
 ```
   <style type="text/css" media="all">
     p, h1{